 Sound for the environment

-Over the years, Osheaga has put into place various eco-friendly actions focused on reusing, reducing and recycling.
-Osheaga is the first festival in North America to achieve the ISO 20121 certification for its Event Sustainability Management System for
+Over the years, Osheaga has put into place various eco-friendly actions focused on recycling, reusing, reducing and rethinking.
+Beyond

 - Waste and recycling sorting stations are located throughout the festival site.

 - Recycling figures: 11 tons of plastic, 8 tons of cardboard, 3 tons of wood, 2 tons of metal, 0.2 tons of glass, 4.3 tons of compost materials.

 - Transformation of our old banners into pennants used to decorate the site.

 - Decorative installations and furniture in the Artist World are made from recycled wood Artistic installation.